-To address this risk we have assessed that Socfinaf S.A. and Afico S.A. paid all interest due and we have assessed that Socfinaf S.A. and Afico S.A. are both companies with sufficient solvability and liquidity.
+To address this risk we have ascertained that Socfin S.A., Socfinaf S.A. and Afico S.A. have paid all interest due.
+We also read the financial statements of the related parties and have assessed the solvency and liquidity of these companies based on the (audited)